 Including these few notices, you are empowering the renter to make an informed decision.
 Plus if the renter feels uncomfortable with running some of these reports.
 He can deny on the spot, which will save you time and effort of renting to this tenant.

 Furthermore, in some states, it is required by the law that you provide a copy of the report if you are collecting the application fees from the tenant.
-Not only this, you are mandatorily required by law under the FCRA Act to provide the report if you deny the renter based on that report.
+Furthermore, you are mandatorily required by law under the FCRA Act to provide the copy of the report if you are denying the renter based on this report.
 Not notifying the negative decision is a violation.
-So it is always better if a renter knows that he can request the copy and process of collecting the report.
+So it is always better that the applicant knows how he can request the copy and the process of collecting the report.

 Should You Charge Rental Application Fees?

 Charging for Rental Application Fees always remains a grey area.
 Landlords in general are not upfront about the fees and then the applicant assume it to be the landlord responsibility.
 It is good practice that you inform upfront about the charges.